FactCheckmate: Preemptively Detecting and Mitigating Hallucinations in LMs: Preemptive Hallucination Detection

 \subsection{Preemptive Hallucination Detection with a Lightweight Classifier over Hidden States}

 \paragraph{Classifier.}\name learns a binary classifier \classifier to preemptively detect hallucinations.
 Parameterized by a learned two-layer $\relu$-MLP followed by a sigmoid function, \classifier takes as input the LM's hidden states and outputs the probability that the LM \emph{will} hallucinate.
-More specifically, let $\{\vh^{(l)}_i\}_{i=1}^{N}$ be a sequence of $N$ hidden states that the LM produces over the input of length $N$.
-A $d$-dimensional vector $\vh^{(l)}_i$ denotes the output of the feedforward network (FFN) of the $l$-th transformer layer, at the $i$-th token.
-The classifier \classifier takes as input the average over $\{\vh^{(l)}_i\}$ and produces a scalar between 0 and 1 indicating the probability that the LM will hallucinate in its response to the input:
+More specifically, let $\{\vh^{(l)}_i\}_{i=1}^{I}$ be a sequence of $I$ hidden states that the LM produces over the input question with $I$ tokens.
+A $d$-dimensional vector $\vh^{(l)}_i$ denotes the output of the feedforward network (FFN) of the $l$-th transformer layer, at the $i$-th token.\footnote{ We utilize the outputs of the FFNs, following previous work by \citep{marks2023geometry, azaria2023internal}, as the FFN module is commonly regarded as a knowledge memory \cite{hernandez2024inspectingeditingknowledgerepresentations} }.